makerdao/community/governance/polls/Ratification Poll for Immunefi Security Core Unit (IS-001) - November 8, 2021.md

 start_date: 2021-11-08T16:00:00
 end_date: 2021-11-22T16:00:00
 ---
-# Ratification Poll for Adding the Immunefi Security Core Unit (IS-001) - November 8, 2021
+# Ratification Poll for the Immunefi Security Core Unit (IS-001) - November 8, 2021

 The Governance Facilitators have placed a ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, November 8 at 16:00 UTC.